Gaia3D/F4DConverter/README.md

 ## developer's comments before reading more ##
 - F4DConverter runs only in Windows 7 or later version of 64-bit OS.
-- This is window-based BUT FAKES as it runs in CLI mode.
-So you have to run this in cmd.exe.
-During long conversion time due to large size of input data, the window changes as it is crashed, but it is NOT crashed.
+- Recently we changed this converter very much and opened this Github repository with previous version deprecated.
+  This converter runs in pure console mode and makes newer version of F4D.
-- Full information and Window installer are on www.mago3d.com (F4D_Specification.pdf gives only detailed F4D dataset structures.)
+- Full information and Window installer will be released SOON in www.mago3d.com (Newer specification of F4D and newer version of window installer)

 ## supported input formats ##
 - .ifc